-The transitional government that replaced Qaddafi proved ineffective at stabilizing the nation and reining in militias that doubled as police and de facto military forces.
+The transitional government that replaced Qaddafi proved unable to stabilize the nation and rein in militias that doubled as police and de facto military forces.
 Violence intensified in mid-2014 when an Islamist group attacked the militia guarding Tripoli’s international airport.
-The Islamists took control of the city and formed a rival parliament; lawmakers who were elected in June 2014 and internationally recognized relocated to Tobruk, in the east.
-Violence engulfed the second-largest city, Benghazi, where a renegade general, Khalifa Haftar, battled Islamist groups such as Ansar al-Shariah, an al-Qaeda offshoot blamed for the 2012 death of U.S. Ambassador Chris Stevens.
-The chaos has left at least 1,000 people dead and as many as 400,000 displaced.
-The oil industry became a focus of competing forces vying for control, and oil output fell to about a third of pre-2011 levels.
-The conflict began to take on qualities of a proxy war with Qatar supporting the Islamists, according to Libya’s internationally recognized government, and Egypt and the United Arab Emirates backing their opponents.
-Islamic State, which controls parts of Syria and Iraq, injected a new element of tension, seizing two Libyan cities.
-After its militants beheaded 21 people, mainly Egyptian Christians, Egypt bombed Islamic State targets in Libya.
+The Islamists took control of the city and formed a rival parliament; lawmakers elected in June 2014 relocated to Tobruk, in the east, and remain internationally recognized as legitimate.
+They are allied with Khalifa Haftar, a renegade general focused on battling Ansar al-Shariah, an al-Qaeda offshoot blamed for the 2012 death of U.S. Ambassador Chris Stevens in Benghazi.
+Islamic State, which controls parts of Syria and Iraq and has captured two cities in Libya, attacks both warring sides.
+It has also fought Ansar al-Shariah.
+Terrorists responsible for murdering 38 tourists on a Tunisian beach in June and 20 people at a museum in March trained at Islamic State camps in Libya, according to the Tunisian government, which began building a wall along its border with Libya to prevent infiltrations.
+At least 1,000 people have died in fighting in Libya, as many as 400,000 have been displaced, and some 1,800 have drowned trying to cross to Italy in unseaworthy boats.
+The oil industry is a focus of competing forces, and oil output has fallen to about a third of pre-2011 levels.
+The conflict has taken on qualities of a proxy war with Qatar supporting the Islamists, according to Libya’s internationally recognized government, and Egypt and the United Arab Emirates backing their opponents.
+Egypt bombed Islamic State targets in Libya after the group beheaded 21 people, mainly Egyptian Christians, in February.

 The Reference Shelf

 - Bloomberg Businessweek reported in August on “How Libya Blew Billions and Its Best Chance at Democracy.”

 - Report on the United Nations Support Mission in Libya in February.

 - Ibrahim Sharqieh, deputy director of the Brookings Doha Center, researched the task of reconstructing Libya.